 What are the main challenges of being an aircraft engineer?

-An aircraft needs to be repaired and replaced over time, as it is subject to stress due to environmental factors including heavy turbulence, weather or pressure on airframes.
-There are also design limitations and human errors which can prove extremely dangerous, so the aeroplane must always be in the best working condition as the aviation industry is responsible for the safety of the crew and the passengers.
+An aircraft needs to be repaired and replaced over time, as it is subject to stress due to environmental factors, including heavy turbulence, weather, or pressure on airframes.
+There are also design limitations and human errors, which can prove extremely dangerous, so the airplane must always be in the best working condition, as the aviation industry is responsible for the safety of the crew and the passengers.
 The certification to approve that the aircraft is worthy of service is issued by aircraft maintenance engineers.
-In general, they are responsible for ensuring the physical safety of the aeroplane.
+In general, they are responsible for ensuring the physical safety of the airplane.

 Challenges faced by aircraft engineers

-When considering the responsibilities of an aircraft engineer and the duties they perform, these personnel are absolutely essential for the industry as a whole.
-Since the lives of people are at stake in the aviation industry, there is an added pressure on them to fulfil their tasks correctly.
+When considering the aircraft engineers' responsibilities and their duties, these personnel are absolutely essential for the industry as a whole.
+Since the lives of people are at stake in the aviation industry, there is added pressure on them to fulfill their tasks correctly.
 As with any highly important job, there are often challenges that aircraft engineers may face during their career, some of which are listed below;

 Depending on where in the world you are based, the number of job opportunities available can be quite varied.
 In certain regions, there are fewer job openings for maintenance engineers due to fewer MROs and airlines.
-So competition can be quite high and jobs can be limited, meaning engineers really have to stand out during the application process.
-In many European countries, for example, airports are busier with aircrafts landing and taking off in higher volumes, so job opportunities may be more widely available.
+So, competition can be quite high, and jobs can be limited, meaning engineers really have to stand out during the application process.
+In many European countries, for example, airports are busier with aircraft landing and taking off in higher volumes so that job opportunities may be more widely available.

-Since maintenance engineer jobs are located at different bases, they often have to stay away from their families.
-They also have non-typical hours of work which can lead to increased health risks including physical impairments and psychological disorders.
-Their work-life balance can deteriorate when there’s a project deadline nearby and they are working hard to complete the project.
-Additionally, there are destinations where there is no maintenance engineer, so the airline has to send their own maintenance engineer to check the aircraft when it lands at that destination.
+Since aircraft maintenance engineer jobs are located at different bases, they often have to stay away from their families.
+They also have non-typical hours of work, which can lead to increased health risks, including physical impairments and psychological disorders.
+Their work-life balance can deteriorate when there’s a project deadline near, and they are working hard to complete the project.
+Additionally, there are destinations with no maintenance engineer, so the airline has to send their own maintenance engineer to check the aircraft when it lands at that destination.

 Maintenance work on an aircraft is risky itself because of its non-linear shape.
 The equipment can even cause personal injury to the aircraft engineers docking and custom scaffolding is preferred to ensure safety of the employees.
 Effective and practical measures should be used to avoid any accidents.
 Maintenance engineers also often have to work through elevated work platforms to refinish the repair and replacement of aircraft and their components.
 It's critical that safety procedures are always followed when working in this role.